-Post-traumatic stress syndrome was not a diagnosis during World War One, and psychiatry was a relatively new medical discipline.
+Post-traumatic stress syndrome (PTSD) was not a diagnosis during World War One, and psychiatry was a relatively new medical discipline.
 No one knew how intense stress affects the mind.
-It soon became readily apparent, however, when a new disease — first coined shell shock in 1915 but not in common use until later — began showing up in otherwise healthy soldiers.
+Not long after the war began, a new disease — first coined shell shock in 1915 but not in common use until later — began showing up in otherwise healthy soldiers.

 - Ringing in the ears